colabobio/clinicapp_android/README.md

 29. Type “signingReport” and press enter.
 30. The SHA1 key is the sequence generated in the console after “SHA1: ”
 31. Copy and paste the SHA1 key into the Client ID
+32. Copy the Client ID under "Additional information" under "Credentials | OAuth 2.0 Client IDs" for the ClinicApp project in the Cloud Console
+33. Paste the Client ID in the secrets.properties file, as the value for the web_client parameter

 Libraries Used
 --------------